jax-parker/kayak-app/README.md

     * npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/.
     * I then added a runtime.txt file and added python-3.9.16 to ensure Heroku uses the correct version of Python to deploy my project

-## Deployment to Heroku
-The site was deployed to Heroku.
-The steps to deploy are as follows:

-* Navigate to the Heroku website
-* Create a Heroku account by entering your email address and a password (or login if you have one already).
-* Activate the account through the authentication email sent to your email account
-* Click the new button on the top right corner of the screen and select create a new app from the dropdown menu.
-* Enter a unique name for the application.
-* Select the appropriate region for the application.
-* Click create app
-* In the Heroku dashboard click on the Resources tab
-* Scroll down to Add-Ons, search for and select 'Heroku Postgres'
-* In the Settings tab, scroll down to 'Reveal Config Vars' and copy the text in the box beside DATABASE_URL.
-#### Set up Environment Variables
-* In you IDE create a new env.py file in the top level directory
-* Add env.py to the .gitignore file
-* In env.py import the os library
-* In env.py add os.environ["DATABASE_URL"] = "Paste in the text link copied above from Heroku DATABASE_URL"
-* In env.py add `os.environ["SECRET_KEY"] = "Make up your own random secret key"
-* In env.py add os.environ["CLOUDINARY] = "Paste in the API Environment Variable link from Cloudinary and remove the prefix"
-* In Heroku Settings tab Config Vars enter the same secret key created in env.py by entering 'SECRET_KEY' in the box for 'KEY' and your randomly created secret key in the 'value' box.

 ### 1. Creating the Django Project
 * If development if being done locally: Activate your virtual environment
 * To ensure the virtual environment is not tracked by version control, add .venv to the .gitignore file.